 Like freelancers, interviewers can under prepare and hence underperform during interviews.
 At what cost, you ask?
 Well, letting talented freelancers pass them by, making poor hiring decisions and wasting lots of time.

 At present, freelance services are in higher demand than ever before due to the pandemic.
-Why?
-Loads of reasons.
 Companies who’ve had to make full time employees redundant are using freelancers to fill skill gaps, others are sourcing freelancers to help them pivot their businesses online.
 The list goes on.
 Therefore, as a business owner, you’re currently competing with other businesses to attract the best freelance talent out there.

 Here’s a few interview tips: